6 Min Read

 We really need to be able to be direct with our partner when we feel like there's a disconnect, when we are not feeling like we're getting the love that that we really need in the relationship.
 We really need to approach them and address that.
 A lot of people don't out of fear of what that might lead to, and that ends up further contributing to the relationship that falls apart because we just feel like we are loving someone who doesn't love us back.

-Remember, you didn't start out in an unloving relationship -- you both allowed your relationship to become one.
-Take responsibility for that you'll take the first step toward getting the love back that you want and deserve.
+Remember, you didn't start out in an unloving relationship – you both allowed your relationship to become one.
+Take responsibility for that and you'll take the first step toward getting the love back that you want and deserve.

 Looking for More?
 Check Out These Articles